 Getting involved as a Review Author

-The following links contain information we feel will be useful for new reviewers and current reviewers:
+The following links contain information we feel will be useful for new and current authors:

 The following links are provided by the Cochrane Collaboration and will be of use to authors: